The Recovery Bill of Rights

 Advocates for Recovery through Medicine (ARM-DC)

-Dona is the Assistant Director of the RASE Project in Harrisburg, Pennsylvania, where she manages the Buprenorphine Coordinator Program.
+Dona is the Director of Consumer Affairs, Substance Use Disorders at Optum Behavioral Solutions.
 Dona has been in long-term recovery for 26 years which drives her passion to advocate for persons in recovery from alcohol and other drug addiction.

 She directed the Center for Education and Advocacy of the Johnson Institute in Washington, DC, where she managed Recovery Ambassador workshops across the country, National Alcohol and Drug Addiction Recovery Month events and assisted with the annual "America Honors Recovery" luncheon.
 She was the first executive director of the recovery advocacy organization, PA Recovery Organizations Alliance, Inc. (PRO-A) and has worked in the human service field for 25 years with 20 years in health-related public policy.